 You will be riding western style saddles, but english saddles are also available.

 Recommended Riding Cloths:

 Jumpers, jodhpur boots or long riding boots, half or full chaps, long sleeve shirt, fleece jacket, gloves and rain protection.
-Adults over 18-years old do not need to wear a helmet, though highly recommended for your own safety.
+Also see ‘what to bring’

 Weight allowance for riders:

 85kg/187lb and the maximum body height is 200cm/6.5lb.

 Though as we know, an experienced rider, who may exceed the weight limit, may ride very light on the horse’s back.
 So, please do check with us first.

 Visas & Passports – Passports must be valid for at least 6 months.
 Visas are not necessary for UK passport holders.
 Other nationalities should check with the local embassy.

 Insurance – We strongly recommend that you take out a policy to cover theft, loss, and medical issues.
 Please visit our page on travel insurance for further information.
 It is a good idea to photocopy and scan all relevant documents – passport, travel insurance policy, etc. – and leave one copy at home.
 Carry another copy with you, separate from the originals and digital versions on your smartphone.

 Electricity – 220v.
 You will need UK-European Plug adaptors.